Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Proofs

-for $\chi_t^j, B_t^j$ defined in Equation \eqref{eqn-EF-4}. \end{proof} \begin{proof}[Lemma~\ref{lemma:EF-2}] By Lemma \ref{lemma:EF-1}, $P_t^j$ is a member of the exponential family given by Equation \eqref{eqn-EF-3}.
+This shows that $p_t^j$ is a member of the exponential family of the form \eqref{eqn-EF-3} with sufficient statistic $\chi_t^j + u$ and log-partition function $ B_t^j(\theta) + \psi^0(\theta)$ as defined in Equation \eqref{eqn-EF-4}. \end{proof} \begin{proof}[Lemma~\ref{lemma:EF-2}] By Lemma \ref{lemma:EF-1}, $P_t^j$ is a member of the exponential family given by Equation \eqref{eqn-EF-3}.
 The full rankness of $P_t^j$ follows directly from the definition of full-rank exponential family and the compact representation \eqref{eqn-EF-3}.
 By Lemma 4.5 of \cite{VanderVaart2000}, the log-partition function $B_t^j: \Theta \to R$ is infinitely times differentiable with the gradient being the mean parameter of $\chi_t^j$ and the Hessian is the covariance matrix of $\chi_t^j$.
 Since $P_t^j$ is full-rank, it is equivalent to the nonsingularity of the covariance matrix for $\chi_t^j$ \cite{VanderVaart2000}.
 This implies that the gradient $\nabla_\theta B_t^j$ is one-to-one in the interior of $\Theta$, thus, $\nabla_\theta B_t^j$ is invertible. \end{proof} \begin{proof}[Proposition~\ref{prop:EF-1}] By Lemma \eqref{lemma:EF-2}, the sequence of estimators $\hat \theta_t^j$ is well-defined with $[\bP_0]-$probability tending to $1$.
 By Theorem 4.6 of \cite{VanderVaart2000}, the sequence of estimators $\hat \theta_t^j$ has limiting distribution

 where $I_{\theta_0}^j$ is the Fisher information for $\bP_\theta^j$ at $\theta_0$.
 This corresponds to the Sandwich covariance matrix.

 Since $B_t^j$ is infinitely times differentiable in a neighborhood of $\theta_0$, the Fisher information $I_{\theta}^j$ must be uniformly bounded.
 Thus, $\nabla \log \bp_\theta^j$ is Lipchistz around $\theta_0$ and Assumption \ref{assumption: regularity}(d) is satisfied.